Backtracking algorithms¶

 holds all the solutions.
 The code is as shown:

-to restore the state before this attempt.
+to restore the state prior to this failed attempt.

 Complex backtracking problems usually involve one or more constraints, which are often used for "pruning".